 “We will focus on multiplication facts this week.
 We will specifically target the 7s and the 8s time tables.
 Once we master those, we will move to the 4s and the 9s.”
 (Again, this is only an example.)

 - Create a loose plan and follow it sequentially step by step.

 Because when it comes to homeschool math, your child needs a solid foundation.
 Without that, your child will continue to struggle as the concepts continue to build.

 How Do I Homeschool If My Child Has ADHD?

 Many parents have been told that their child is a wiggly worm or off in his own world.
 Whether your child has been officially diagnosed with ADHD or not, know that this is likely one of your child’s greatest strengths.
 If you are feeling overwhelmed with how to best navigate your child’s ADHD brain, be encouraged.

+When working on memorizing math facts or learning anything, I cannot more highly recommend incorporating movement.
 This is especially beneficial if your child is one who “can’t sit still.”
-Friends, this “can’t sit still” is part of your child’s unique-wiring.
+Friend, this “can’t sit still” is part of your child’s unique-wiring.
 Embrace this and use it to your child’s advantage.